Tallon Peak (East Approach)

 On the ridge with Tallon Peak ahead

-We meet up with the snowshoe tracks again and follow them to the north side of the summit block.
+We encountered the snowshoe tracks again and followed them to the north side of the summit block

-The snowshoe tracks eventually headed right but we kept left, looking for a break in the cliff band.
+The snowshoe tracks headed right but we kept left, looking for a break in the cliff band

-We start circling the summit block looking for a way up.
+We circled the summit block looking for a way up

 Robertson Peak and the south end of Livingstone Ridge (mouse over for a close up)

 Panorama from the summit